nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 > A feature or function that FoodRem can perform.

+#### Command Line

+> The interface that the user interacts FoodREM with.
+It is represented as the box where the user types in commands into.

 ### E

 #### Expiry Date

 > Date where an item spoils, expires, or becomes unusable.
-Usually in the format dd/mm/yyyy.
+Expiry date is in the format "year-month-date", represented in the "yyyy-mm-dd" format.
 >
-> _TODO: CHANGE FORMAT OF DATETIME AFTER CONFIRMING IMPLEMENTATION DETAILS._

 ### F

 #### Flag

 > A marker or delimiter signifying a potentially optional argument to a command.

-MISSING EXAMPLE

 ### I